xuchen66/sphinx-emdocs/source/serialEM-note-LD-mP-nP.rst

       This forces us to use *mP* for View and nP for rest of LD areas, namely F, T and R etc..

       However, most people find it hard to setup LD conditions with the mix of *nP* and *mP* modes.
 I had frustrated time doing so too.
-      This is, I think, mainly because *nP* and *mP* don't share the same origins for beam shift and defocus - they have their one origins.
+      This is, I think, mainly because *nP* and *mP* don't share the same origins for beam shift and defocus (and beam tilt too) - they have their one origins.
       In SerialEM, all the LD conditions are linked together.
 Therefore, the seprate origins of focus and beam shift for *mP* and *nP* modes give extra hard time setting up LD in this mix use of *nP* and *mP*.

       SerialEM already has a way to deal with this problem.
-I hope this doc makes it clearer to easier to follow practically.
+I hope this doc makes it clearer and easier to follow practically.

 .. _procedure_setting_up_LD: